Ekumen-OS/beluga/.github/ISSUE_TEMPLATE/bug_report.md

 _A clear and concise description of what you expected to happen._

 **Actual behavior**
-_A clear and concise description of what you actually happened._
+_A clear and concise description of what actually happened._

 ### Additional context
 _Any other information you think could be meaningful to this issue._